-If you've decided you'd like to talk to family members or are still making your decision, you might be thinking about who in your family might be affected.
+If you have decided that you would like to talk to family members or are still making your decision, you might be thinking about who in your family might be affected.
 You can use the Family Health Tree (see separate leaflet) to help you create your own record of your family history, identifying parents, children, uncles, aunts and cousins who may be at risk.
 You can use it as a tool for yourself or work through it with your family, whenever you feel the time is right.